Do I have a body image problem?

 > Do you view a particular part of your body as being flawed or defective in some way?

 > Do you go to great lengths to improve or conceal the area of concern on your body?

 > Have you noticed that your efforts to improve or conceal your perceived flaw are impacting on your life in a negative way?

 > Do you often find yourself checking in the mirror or reflective surface, only to find it triggers that inner critic who starts to case negative judgements such as “that is disgusting” “you’re so fat” or “you really did not need that [referring to food]”?

-If you answered yes to any of the above questions, you may be experiencing a body image problem or perhaps disordered eating patterns.
-If your bodily concerns are primarily weight/shape related and you have changed your eating patterns because of this, you should speak with your doctor about the possibility of having an eating disorder as you may be eligible for a referral to a psychologist who specialises in evidence-based treatments for an eating disorder.
+If you answered yes to any of the above questions, you would benefit from engaging with an eating disorder specialist in Melbourne or your local area.
+You may be experiencing a body dissatisfaction or perhaps disordered eating patterns.
+If your bodily concerns are primarily weight/shape related and have changed your eating patterns, it is important you speak with a doctor about the possibility of having an eating disorder.
+You may for a GP referral to be referred to a eating disorder specialist or one of our Melbourne psychologists who specialise in evidence-based treatments for eating disorders.